spiette/puppet-sysadmin/README.markdown

 # sysadmin
 [![Build Status](https://travis-ci.org/spiette/puppet-sysadmin.png)](https://travis-ci.org/spiette/puppet-sysadmin)

 This is the sysadmin module.
-It installs packages for system administration.
+It installs packages for system administration that won't

 * acpid
 * blktrace